 Most crisis events are a long time in the making.
 Here are the most common reputation threats and how to anticipate them.

 A hack or security breach can have a huge PR ripple effect, undermining relations with customers and tarnishing a brand image for years.
 The notorious 2013 hack of Target cardholders ultimately cost the company $242 million.
 Believe it nor not, that figure is relatively low as a percentage of total sales, but the loss of customer trust and public confidence is a great deal harder to measure.
 Even the hijacking of a brand’s social media account can be damaging.
 Following the Deepwater Horizon disaster, BP was impersonated on Twitter, adding to its image problems.
-And look no further than the hack of Sony Pictures emails in 2014 or the Democratic National Committee leaks of last summer to appreciate the consequences of private information becoming public.
+And look no further than the hack of Sony Pictures emails in 2014 or the Democratic National Committee leaks of 2016 to appreciate the consequences of private information becoming public.

 Of course, there’s not much for marketing and communications teams to do to foil threats beyond insisting that their employers or clients harden their security infrastructure.
 But they can prepare for the risk, given that a data security breach is at the very top of common reputation threats.
 It’s not only possible, but likely to happen in today’s environment.